brunoxie/brunoxie/README.md

 ### Hi there 👋 I am Bruno.

 I'm currently a Master's student from UChicago focusing on data analytics.
-I love to use R, Python, SQL, Tableau to extract data, clean data, and anlyze data.
-Find interesting patterns in the data that help generate useful insights is something I always want to do!
+I love to use R, Python, SQL, and Tableau to extract data, clean data, and analyze data.
+I always want to find interesting patterns in the data that help generate useful insights!
 I am hoping to find a summer internship in data analytics.

 Find out more about me:
 - :camera_flash: Instagram: xiebruno